Hy Peskin: Early life

 Peskin was the first staff photographer hired by Sports Illustrated.
 "The number of famous pictures that he made here is astonishing," Steve Fine, the director of photography at Sports Illustrated told The New York Times.
 His picture of Ben Hogan playing a 1-iron shot to the green at the 72nd hole of the 1950 US Open was ranked by Sports Illustrated as one of the greatest sports photographs of the twentieth century.
 "Instead of following every other shooter to the green, Hy hung back and took his shot from behind Hogan," recalled longtime Sports Illustrated photographer Neil Leifer in an essay in the magazine.
 "You don't even see Hogan's face, yet it's all there: that perfect swing, his signature cap, the crowd.
 It's one of the most iconic sports photos ever taken, and Hy got it on one of the most important swings of Hogan's career.
 That was Hy: always defining an epic moment with an epic picture."

 Another of Peskin's photographs is said to have inspired the set design for the film Rocky: boxer Carmen Basilio leaping into the arms of his cornermen after knocking out Tony DeMarco in their 1955 welterweight title fight.
 The black-and-white image walked "the line between reportage and film noir," according to Sports Illustrated.

 In 1953, Peskin shot a Life cover and photographic feature of Senator John F. Kennedy and his fiancé Jacqueline Bouvier.
 These photos helped to promote Kennedy as a national figure and were Peskin's personal favorites.

-During his career as a sports photographer, Peskin had 40 of his photographs appear on the front cover of Sports Illustrated.
-He finished his career on an unfortunate note when technical problems meant that he virtually took no photographs at the first title fight between Muhammad Ali and Sonny Liston in early 1964.
+As a sports photographer, Peskin had 40 of his photographs appear on the front cover of Sports Illustrated.
+His career as a sports photographer ended after technical problems prevented him from taking usable photographs at the first title fight between Muhammad Ali and Sonny Liston in early 1964.